Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 The worst the birds apparently suffered for it was wounded pride, usually.
 Nobody was quite sure why he did it, though Adam was of the opinion that Bozo was hinting at more turkey dinners around the base.

-"…Besides that," he said.
+"...Besides that," he said.
 "I actually managed to stumble onto two Gaoians about to fight.
 Iron-Claw and Firefang, I think?
 I can’t always tell.
 Anyway, Bozo appeared out of *nowhere* and stopped the fight dead in its tracks.
-They tried to get around him but, well…he’s scarier than they are, and eventually they slinked away.
+They tried to get around him but, well... he’s scarier than they are, and eventually they slinked away.
 I gave him my burger and a scratch on his head."

 "I bet he liked that.
 Maybe you should make him an honorary member of the PD?
 He’s pretty much the town mascot anyway.
 Even the Kwmbwrw seem to... well, they don’t sneer at him quite so much."